-Directed Energy Weapon Market is assessed to show a 20.18% CAGR in the forecast period covering a period from 2018 to 2025.
 Directed-energy weapons produce highly focused energy and consist of a microwave, laser, and particle beams to demolish the target.
 These weapons have extensive applications, such as missile defense systems and anti-personnel weapon systems.
 Directed energy weapons are applied to protect against radiological, chemical, biological, and nuclear emergencies to uphold national security.

 The pandemic struck year has revealed an unchanged position of contractors, who are now better positioned hence being immune as they will most likely not feel the impact of COVID-19 in short- to mid-term.
 While manufacturing is slow for the same motives as in aircraft manufacturing, the demand over the subsequent two years is improbable to be influenced since resources for these projects had been delegated before the pandemic, as the projects are critical to national security.
 The defense industry was shielded from global shocks because nations tended to rely on domestic producers for essential military equipment.